We Are Golden: Music video

 A frame from the "We Are Golden" music video.

-The music video for "We Are Golden" was shot on 9 July 2009 and 10 July 2009 in Elstree Studios.
-It was directed by the Swedish film director Jonas Åkerlund.
+The music video for "We Are Golden" was filmed on 9 July and 10 July 2009, at Elstree Studios.
+It was directed by Swedish director Jonas Åkerlund.
 The video premiered on 4 August 2009 in the United Kingdom on Channel 4.
 The video features Mika dancing around a bedroom in his underwear as a "celebration of all the years Mika spent dancing around his bedroom as a teenager."

-In Other Media
+In other media

-The song was featured in many TeenNick promos in Fall 2009.
-It is also used in an ABC series, Make It or Break It.
+The song was featured in many TeenNick promos in fall 2009.
+It was also used in the television series, Make It or Break It.

-In Malaysia, it was used for the kids@fgw promo which was shown in January 2010 on ntv7 and in the first episode of the TV show Hellcats.
+In Malaysia, it was used for the kids@fgw promo which was shown in January 2010 on NTV7 and in the first episode of the television show Hellcats.